hpnhxxwn/FCND-Estimation/README.md

 ## Step 1 : Sensor Noise

-In this step , breifly, collecting some simulated noisy sensor data (GPS and IMU measurements) and estimate the standard deviation of those sensor
+In this step , breifly, collecting some simulated noisy sensor data (GPS and IMU measurements) and estimate the standard deviation of those sensor.

 <p align="center">
 <img src="animations/step1.gif" width="500"/>